yurijeon-g/Customer-Segmentation-K-Means-Clustering-Analysis/README.md

 ### Cluster 3:

 Cluster 3 is solidly in the middle in terms of income and spending, thus also deserves some attention when it comes to targeting the cluster.
 It ranks in the middle in terms of median number of purchases and average order value.
 As Cluster 3 has the biggest share of customers having at least one child, it may be a good idea to promote child-friendly products or services.Cluster 3 has the highest number of online web purchases.
 This cluster is the most responsive to deals, with all its customers purchasing with at least one deal, and 90% of its customers purchasing with deals over 3 times.

+Cluster 3 has moderate purchase amounts for most product categories, but relatively low purchase amounts for fruits and fish products.
+To tap into this market, businesses could explore offering promotions or discounts on these products to attract more customers.

 Recommendations: